dekrus/Fallout2MechanicsMiniRework/README.md

 # Fallout2MechanicsMiniRework
 [__Download__](https://github.com/dekrus/Fallout2MechanicsMiniRework/releases)

- This is a small rework of some gameplay mechanics of Fallout 2 and games based on it.
+ This is a rework of some gameplay mechanics of Fallout 2 and games based on it.

 ## Installation
 - Download `F2MechanicsMiniRework.zip` from the [latest release](https://github.com/dekrus/Fallout2MechanicsMiniRework/releases) page.
 - Unzip the archive into the main game directory.
-F2MechanicsMiniRework requires sfall (`ddraw.dll`) version 4.1.3+. it's shipped with the mod.
+F2MechanicsMiniRework requires sfall (`ddraw.dll`) version 4.3.3+. it's shipped with the mod.
 If you have a newer version, you don't need to overwrite the dll when extracting the archive.
 - [SFALL v4 latest release](https://sourceforge.net/projects/sfall/files/)
 - [RUS SFALL v5 latest release](https://gitflic.ru/project/fakelshub/sfall/release/c5683b53-0234-4c12-b5ae-c03b299b373a)
 - Edit `mods/F2MechanicsMiniRework.ini` to enable, disable, or fine-tune components as you desire.